Tracie Andrews: Trial

 Andrews appeared at Birmingham Crown Court charged with murder on 1 July 1997, and was found guilty on 29 July 1997.
 The prosecution had been able to skilfully deconstruct her story so as to demonstrate its implausibility.
 Seven minutes had passed between Harvey being fatally stabbed and him being discovered by the occupant of the adjacent cottage, during which time Andrews had made no attempt to summon help from the houses on the road or from anyone else.
 Police stated that Andrews had tried to leave the vehicle at the location where Harvey was murdered and that an argument had then occurred.
-Many of Harvey's stab wounds had been in his back, indicating that Andrews had stabbed him whilst he retreated to the car.
+Many of Harvey's stab wounds had been in his back, indicating that Andrews had stabbed him while he retreated to the car.
 Andrews' mother stated after the trial that she could not understand why her daughter had invented the implausible story she gave.

 Andrews was sentenced to life imprisonment, with a recommendation that she serve at least 14 years.
 Andrews appealed the sentence, claiming that she was the victim of a miscarriage of justice because of damaging publicity surrounding her case.
 In October 1998, the appeal was denied.